synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 A little more styling for the table rows.
 Note that #000000 is "NO red, NO green, and NO blue", AKA "black".

 Finally, the checkboxes in the rightmost column are styled.
-Note that most browsers ignore commands they do not understand, so here the same function is specified *twice*, once for the non-Apple browsers, once for Apple"s webkit (Safari) browser.
+Note that most browsers ignore commands they do not understand, so here the same function is specified *twice*, once for the non-Apple browsers, once for Apple's webkit (Safari) browser.

 ```css
 input[type=checkbox] {